 Celebrating Halloween Around The World

 Do you know that Halloween – possibly America’s most favorite holiday – is celebrated in thousands of different versions all around the world?
 While most of us are familiar with the parties with spooky decors, people in costumes all weird, scary, and creative, there’s actually a lot more to Halloween, from its rich history to the various commemorations it depicts.
+However, if you have loved both for travelling and dressing up, you might want to check these travel themed party costumes for your next event.

 How did it start?

-The Halloween tradition started in the area of Ireland, United Kingdom, and Northern France some 2,000 years back.
+The Halloween tradition started in the area of Ireland, the United Kingdom, and Northern France some 2,000 years back.
 The festival was celebrated on the first of November and was considered as the start of a new calendar year.
 People lit bonfires and wore costumes to shoo away ghosts and evil spirits while welcoming the new year.

 This season also depicted the end of the dry season in the area.
 The first day of November marked the beginning of the cold season, which was often associated with death.
 It was believed that during the Halloween eve, October 31, the border between the worlds of the dead and the living becomes blurred.
 They then commemorate this night as the night where the dead re-enters the earth.